Biltmore Homespun: From Raw Wool to Finished Fabric

 The Production Steps

-Take a closer look at the many steps that transformed raw fleece into the beautifully woven textiles that became a hallmark of Biltmore Industries.
+Take a closer look at the key steps that transformed raw fleece into the beautifully woven textiles that became the hallmark of Biltmore Industries.

 Step 1: Washing Raw Wool